3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions: Introduction

 Artifacts caused by low projection or low tube current have been greatly denoised with 2D networks mentioned above for the low-dose CT problem.
-However, in some cases, small details in the sinograms will be lost due to the low-dose and it is impossible to reconstruct the missing part from a single sinogram.
-Since CT modality has 3D images consisting of multiple 2D image slices, the correlations on the third dimension still exist between slices apart from the 2D correlations in slice.
+However, in some cases, small details in the sinograms will be lost due to the low dose and it is impossible to reconstruct the missing part from a single sinogram.
+Since the CT modality has 3D images consisting of multiple 2D image slices, the spatial continuity on the third dimension still exist between slices apart from the continuity in a slice.
 For this reason, extracting the feature from the adjacent slices is very effective for capturing and enhancing fine details.
-Liu et. al. mentioned the importance of third dimension and applied a 1D convolution over 2D convolutions for segmentation of Digital Breast Tomosynthesis and CT \cite{liu20183d}.
+Liu et. al. mentioned the importance of the third dimension and applied a 1D convolution over 2D convolutions for segmentation of digital breast tomosynthesis and CT \cite{liu20183d}.
+In addition, Shan et. al. proposed a 3D GAN model via transfer learning from 2D network to indicate the importance of adjacent slice information for low-dose CT \cite{shan20183}.

-3D CNNs have also become possible with the increasing hardware specs and can detect surface features on images while 2D networks work by detecting 2D edges and correlation in 2D spatial domain.
+However, 3D CNNs have also become possible with the increasing availability of computational power and can detect inter-slice features on images.
 Cicek et al. proposed 3D convolutions for segmentation of CT images \cite{cciccek20163d}.
 Similar to the RED-CNN network, which works in 2D, Huidong et al. have also taken into account the relationships between 2D CT slices by their network using 3D encoder-decoder structures \cite{xie2019deep}.
-In this paper, we proposed a 3D U-Net liike network called as 3D U-NetR for low-dose Computed Tomography image reconstruction to exploit the correlation in all three dimensions using 3D convolutions and surface features.
+In this paper, we proposed a U-Net like 3D network called 3D U-NetR (3D U-Net Reconstruction) which is designed to reconstruct low-dose CT images by exploiting the correlation in all three dimensions using 3D convolutions and surface features.
 The proposed 3D U-NetR architecture has been tested on both synthetic and real chest CT data.
-In addition, experimental setups are established for the recovery of low-dose images created with either sparse view or low current.
+In addition, the established experimental setups include both sparse view and low current dose reduction techniques.

-The organization of the article will be as follows.
-Section 2 will introduce the problems encountered with low-dose CT imaging and a mathematical approach will be presented.
-Section 3 will specify the details of the proposed deep learning model and the datasets used.
-Section 4 will compare the experimental results obtained with traditional, iterative and other deep learning-based models introduced in the literature.
-Finally, Section 5 will conclude the paper.